Sengkang LRT line: Route and service

 The Sengkang LRT (SKLRT) is a fully elevated automated guideway transit line, (Note: Also called an "Automated People Mover" (APM) by Mitsubishi.) with a route length of 10.7 km.
 It is coloured grey on official maps.
 On dynamic passenger information displays and static signs on the platforms, yellow indicates the east loop, and red indicates the west loop.
 The SKLRT has four routes operating on two bi-directional loops that converge at Sengkang station.
 The line generally runs along road medians, with an average viaduct height of 15 m.

 On the east loop, the line heads north after Sengkang station before curving eastward and running along the medians of Compassvale Street and Rivervale Drive.
 After passing Rumbia station, it turns south along Rivervale Drive, then west along Sengkang East Avenue, completing the loop by heading north back to Sengkang station.
 On the west loop, the line from Sengkang station diverges west toward Cheng Lim station.
 A spur connects the SKLRT to the Punggol LRT line across the Tampines Expressway.
 The SKLRT continues along Anchorvale Street and Fernvale Street.
 Between the Farmway and Kupang stations, the line crosses Sungei Punggol.
 After Kupang station, the line turns south along Fernvale Road, and turns east along Sengkang West Avenue.
 It crosses Sungei Punggol again between Layar and Tongkang stations, with reception tracks connecting the line to Sengkang Depot.
 Following Renjong station, the line completes the loop by heading north back to Sengkang station.

 The line operates between 5:18 am (5:38 am on Sundays and public holidays) and 12:37 am daily.
 The SKLRT is operated by SBS Transit.
 Since 2018, the SKLRT has been part of the New Rail Financing Framework (NRFF).
 Previously, the operator (the owner of the rail assets) had to bear the cost of maintaining and upgrading trains and signalling.
 Under the NRFF, the LTA and SBS Transit share the profits and financial risks in operating the line and the LTA will take control of its operating assets on 1 April 2033.
 SBS Transit operates the line under a 15-year licence which will expire on 31 March 2033.
+To ease the morning crowds riding on the NEL, from 27 December 2025, free fares apply to those tapping in at any of the stations on the SKLRT on weekday mornings before 7.30 am, or between 9 am and 9.45 am.

 Stations

 The east loop has five stations, while the west loop has eight stations.
-The average distance between stations are 300 m, with each station positioned to serve residents within a 400 m radius.
+The average distance between stations is 300 m, with each station positioned to serve residents within a 400 m radius.